 The first novel in the series is Mr. Churchill’s Secretary.
 It won the Barry Award and was nominated for the Mystery Writers of America’s Edgar Award for Best First Novel and the Mystery Readers International’s Macavity Award for Best First Mystery Novel.
-It was also nominated for the Independent Mystery Booksellers Association’s 2013 Dilys Award for “the mystery title of the year that booksellers have most enjoyed hand-selling,” Mr. Churchill’s Secretary was also declared one of Suspense Magazine’s Best Debut of 2012, Deadly Pleasures’s Best Paperback Original of 2012, and chosen as one of Target’s “Emerging Authors” series.
+It was also nominated for the Independent Mystery Booksellers Association’s 2013 Dilys Award for “the mystery title of the year that booksellers have most enjoyed hand-selling,” Mr. Churchill’s Secretary was also declared one of Suspense Magazine’s Best Debuts of 2012 and Deadly Pleasures’s Best Paperback Original of 2012, and chosen as one of Target’s “Emerging Authors” series.

 The sequel, Princess Elizabeth’s Spy, was a New York Times bestseller and chosen by Oprah.com as “Mystery of the Week” and one of "Seven Compulsively Readable Mysteries (for the Crazy-Smart Reader),” as well as Target’s “Emerging Author” series.
 It was nominated for the Macavity Award’s Sue Feder Historical Memorial Award.

 His Majesty’s Hope made the New York Times and USA Today bestseller lists and was chosen as one of Target’s “Emerging Authors” series.
 It was nominated for the Bruce Alexander Memorial Historical Mystery Award and a 2014 International Thriller Writers Thriller Award.

 Book #4, The Prime Minister’s Secret Agent, debuted at #10 on the New York Times Bestseller List and was also a USA Today bestseller.
 Susan is currently working on Book #5, Mrs. Roosevelt’s Confidante.